developmentseed/titiler/docs/src/advanced/dependencies.md

     In the example above, we create a custom `ImageParams` dependency which will then be injected to the `preview` endpoint to add  **max_size**, **height** and **width** query string parameters.

-    Using `titiler.core.dependencies.DefaultDependency`, we can `unpack` the class as if it was a dictionary, which helps with customization.
-Since `v0.19.0`, we've added a `.kwargs` property to the base class, this property can be used to pass only `non-None` parameters.
+    Using `titiler.core.dependencies.DefaultDependency`, we can use `.as_dict(exclude_none=True/False)` method to `unpack` the object parameters.
 This can be useful if method or reader do not take the same parameters.

 #### AssetsParams